aurimas13/Solutions-To-Problems/LeetCode/Java Solutions/Reconstruct Itinerary/README.md

 The problem description of "Reconstruct Itinerary" is found [here](https://leetcode.com/problems/reconstruct-itinerary/description/?envType=daily-question&envId=2023-09-14) while the solution [here](https://github.com/aurimas13/Solutions-To-Problems/blob/main/LeetCode/Java%20Solutions/Reconstruct%20Itinerary/reconstruct.java) while the in-depth explanation is also [here](https://leetcode.com/problems/reconstruct-itinerary/solutions/4045460/beat-80-96-java-python-simply-explained/).

+To check the solution in terminal first compile Java file as `javac reconstruct.java`, then run the command as follows `java Solution` and it will check tests and if the solution works correctly.

 **Explanation**:

 1. Step 1: Graph Creation